Category

 Specialist publications like Scientific American, New Scientist, and Popular Science are written for science enthusiasts, while magazines like Astronomy are written for those with niche interests.

-While not focussing exclusively on science, publications such as Smithsonian Magazine also run science-related articles on research breakthroughs, natural history, space exploration and environmental issues.
+While not focusing exclusively on science, publications such as Smithsonian Magazine also run science-related articles on research breakthroughs, natural history, space exploration and environmental issues.

 Trade publications such as Consulting-Specifying Engineer and Architectural Products may also have openings for freelance science writers.